Cyber-Retaliator-Solutions/KENAC/README.md

 > **Quote of the Day**: "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer

-/* Add some custom styles for your README */
 .badge {
   background-color: #0073e6;
   color: white;